firavoyage/blogging/projects.md

 - spark
   - implement great games
-io games and single-machine games such as idv2d bs2cr brawlocal pubglocal warzonelocal realitylocal yourscraft
+io games and single-machine games such as scratch projects cards master: gambers with unique characters cool wind: scalable openworld game like eldenring
-清风: 冲刺,瞬移,挥刀
-clashlocal: 15 ideas ignored by sc,miner evo honkai school 2
+clashlocal: 15 ideas ignored by sc,miner evo
+platfighter: platformer and honkai school 2
+letsbrawl: play with quality teamates
   - create gorgeous visual effects from games like gi sr
   - build everything with you